 One of the best platforms for Pico was Facebook.
 But not the regular posts you’re used to…

-Once you’ve found the engaging and effective FB groups in your niche, reach out to them directly, even if they’re small.
+Once you’ve found engaging and effective FB groups in your niche, reach out to them directly, even if they’re small.
 Our way to plant lovers’ groups was through a personalized outreach sequence to each group admin.
 This generated a lot of positive replies from admins — who identified themselves with us.

-Then, instead of posting about the product on the groups ourselves, we asked the admins to, and offered them high commissions.
+Then, instead of posting about the product on the groups ourselves, we asked the admins to and offered them high commissions.
 This served a few purposes.
 The community would trust their admins more than our own Pico page.
 Our posts wouldn’t get taken down — even if you try to post in a natural way, many groups won’t approve promotional posts.
 And as they knew Pico was very relevant to their audiences, knowing there would be lots of conversions and they’d be getting the commissions, incentivized them further.

 FOMO can’t come out of nowhere.
 People need to know your brand before feeling like they’re missing out on something.

 That’s why when we used our FOMO strategy within influencer marketing, we actually built on a long series of posts and stories.
 First, we introduced Pico to influencer followers.
-And as we neared the end of the successful Kickstarter campaign, we began sharing posts with countdown timers and an increased sense of urgency.
+As we neared the end of the successful Kickstarter campaign, we began sharing posts with countdown timers and an increased sense of urgency.

-This drove a lot of traffic and conversions to our successful Kickstarter campaign in the last days.
-In fact, over the last days, we had double the traffic from influencer marketing than we did at the start!
+This drove a lot of traffic and conversions to our successful Kickstarter campaign in the last few days.
+In fact, over the last few days, we had double the traffic from influencer marketing than we did at the start!

 Remember that each influencer strongly cares about their page aesthetics.
 One brush won’t cover the breadth of style of your influencer database.
 That’s why you need to examine each of your influencers’ page content and create unique content that they and their followers will love!

-For Pico, we created original materials — photos and videos — for each influencer post, that matched their style and looked very organic on their feeds.
+For Pico, we created original materials — photos, and videos — for each influencer post, that matched their style and looked very organic on their feeds.
 We also asked influencers to just talk about PICO via stories, while showing viewers our website or IG page.

 This approach is effective as it not only increases sales, it also gives the followers the feeling that influencers really love the product.
 They’re not just promoting sales, they actually want to share a cool product.